Seneca-ICTOER/OSM620v1/docs/Labs/lab5.md

 ### Part 1: Add the DHCP Server Role

+In this investigation, we'll install the DHCP role on our server so other machines on our network can get their IP address and network configuration from *srv1*.

 1. **Login to srv1** with your Administrator account.
 2. Open **Server Manager** → **Manage > Add Roles and Features**.
 3. **Installation Type**: *Role-based or feature-based installation* → **Next**.